Gyryk/SpaceInvaders/README.md

 # space-invaders

-I finally learnt PyGame yay.
-This is my first Python game ever and like fourth python program ever.
+Learning PyGame to further my understanding of Python, this is the first game I've made using Python.
-The code is very messy my variables are declared poorly and it probably ruins performance but it's fine.
-It was my first game ever so I don't care.
+The code is not perfect since I am still learning, hopefully some of my newer projects are better.